megahomyak/little_server/README.rst

 Why?
 ----

 I wanted something simple yet extensible for my blog.
-My old project `blog`_ is good for blogs, but my plans changed and it won't be enough for me anymore.
+My old project `blog`_ is good for blogs, but my plans have changed and it won't be enough for me anymore.

 .. _blog: https://github.com/megahomyak/blog